Southeast Asia Youth Leadership Program (SEAYLP)

 SEAYLP Host Family Experience

-NIU is recruiting families in the DeKalb-Sycamore community to host Southeast Asia Youth Leadership Program participants for one week (April 13-20).
-For many participants, the host family experience is the most meaningful part of their time here.
+NIU is recruiting families in the DeKalb-Sycamore community to host SEAYLP 2019 participants for one week (April 13-20).
+Year after year, the home-stay experience is one of the most meaningful experiences for participants.
 Host homes provide a place for participants to develop one-on-one relationships with Americans and to understand the diversity of American culture.
-What's it like?
-Read about it in NIU Today!
+Join us!
+SEAYLP 2019 hosting application materials (see below) to be posted soon.

 Host Family Information